la2050/archive/_projects/2016/the-inner-city-dance-project-teaching-professional-dance-and-theater-to-las-inner-city-youth.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  The Inner City Dance Project will bring professional dance training to students who other wise would not be able to access this training due to financial and geographic difficulties.
+We will identify 40 middle school and high school students, 5 foster youth, and 5 Zeneith Performing Arts (ZPA) students to participate in a ten-week dance and theater intensive that will conclude with a performance.
+The project will also subsidize class tuition for students who train with ZPA after the project.
 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Measures of cultural and global economic influence (“soft power”)","Minority- and